For those interested in reading about the recent Strasbourg performance that led to the Erato recording, please read here

 Les Troyens is an opera I have loved for the two decades that I been in love with the art form.
 In fact it was my first opera – I was fortunate to be at the two concert performances of the work at the Salle Wilfrid-Pelletier in Montreal which then became the basis for Charles Dutoit and the Orchestre symphonique de Montréal’s celebrated recording.
 This was my first encounter with live opera and I was hooked.
 I just loved it, the big choruses, the two wonderful roles for the two prime donne and the endlessly fascinating orchestration.
 Indeed, while Le Nozze di Figaro might be my desert island opera, I’d say that the scene with Cassandre and the Trojan women leading to ‘complices de sa gloire’ is very possibly my favourite scene in all of opera.
 My perceptions of any performance of the piece, very much depend on the clarity of the diction of the participants as much as their vocal strengths.
-Recently, I’ve been listening to a lot of Berlioz and I wanted to take the opportunity to write a post about a piece that has fascinated me for 20 years.
+Recently, I’ve been listening to a lot of Berlioz and I wanted to take the opportunity to write about a piece that has fascinated me for 20 years.

 There is now a decent body of recordings of Troyens and it is a great pleasure to be acquainted with them.
 There are two from Colin Davis, the Dutoit set from Montreal, a live one from the Met conducted by Levine and an abridged one from Rome conducted by Prêtre.
 On DVD there is one from Paris conducted by Gardiner, Gergiev’s from València and another Levine from the Met with a very starry cast.
 There is a Salzburg one conducted by Cambreling but it has very little to recommend it and is best avoided.
 Indeed, I sold my copy on eBay.
 On stage and in concert I’ve had the pleasure of seeing around ten productions of the piece in places as diverse as London, Paris, Amsterdam, Montreal, València, Innsbruck and Karlsruhe.
 By far the finest I’ve seen were Richard Jones at ENO (sadly in English, although I’d much rather English than bad French) and David Hermann’s in Karlsruhe – both really brought the work to life and personalized it in a way that none of the other productions I have seen have come anywhere close to doing.